Stony Brook Trustees Faculty Awards

 2. 3 letters of reference (up to 3 pages each)

-- Two of the letters must be from external referees and exclusive of former mentors.
+- One of the letters must be from external referee and exclusive of former mentors.

 3. Nominee’s curriculum vitae